SMI/SmiServices/src/microservices/Microservices.IsIdentifiable/README.md

 ### Basic Rules

 These can either result in a value being Reported or Ignored (i.e. not passed to any downstream classifiers).
 Rules can apply to all columns (e.g. Ignore the Modality column) or only those values that match a Regex.
 The regex is specified using `IfPattern` and is not case sensitive.
-The keyword `IfPatternCaseSensitive` can be used instead if the regex must be case sensitive.
-Likewise for PartPattern.
+The keyword `IfPatternIsCaseSensitive` can be set to `true` for a case-sensitive match, but *must* be specified *before* the IfPattern.
+Likewise for PartPattern, and IfPartPatternIsCaseSensitive.

 ```yaml
 BasicRules: